axonasif/gearlock-dev-kit/docs/gearlock-dev-utils.md

 --------

 `gearprop` can help when you need to modify multiple system props.<br>
-There are two ways you can acheive this, which are:
+It also got the capability to force overwrite any kind of property.
+(Bypassing `setprop` limitations) There are two ways you can acheive this, which are:

 - Through a variable